IVANLANGA/CMPG-323-Overview-42264634/README.md

 Project 1 Repository

-Sure, here is the content you can include in your README.md file:

 CMPG 323 Overview - 42264634
 Project Repositories
 This repository will serve as the main overview repository for the CMPG 323 module.
 The specific repositories for each project are as follows: